 - The Futures and Options Exchange Fees schedule notes the ASX 24 fees applicable for trading and delivering ASX Grains futures and options.
 This does not take into account brokerage fees.

-- The Grain Stock Holdings Report notes the stock currently lodged with ASX Clear (Futures).
+- The Daily Holdings Report notes the stock currently lodged with ASX Clear (Futures).
 This stock could possibly be used for delivery against open sold positions in the ASX Grains futures market, but is not obligated to be tendered.